MSF UK's modern slavery statement

-MSF UK does not directly manage operations in the field: those operations are run by our Operational Centres.
+MSF UK does not directly manage operations in the field (with the exception of small-scale operations based in the UK during the Covid-19 pandemic): those operations are run by our Operational Centres.

 MSF UK adheres to clear behavioural values, including respect and non-discrimination, as set out in the MSF Behavioural Commitments and the MSF Charter.
 MSF UK has a zero-tolerance approach to slavery and human trafficking in any form.
 MSF UK takes its obligations seriously and is committed to preventing acts of modern slavery and human trafficking from occurring within its business and supply chains.